RAK7391 WisGate Connect Datasheet

 USB Type-C Connector

-The Type-C connector is used to flash the eMMC on the CM4 non-lite versions via rpiboot
+The Type-C connector is used to flash the eMMC on CM4 non-lite versions via rpiboot

 .
-When a Type-C cable is plugged in, the USB2 hub is automatically disabled and the CM4 becomes a USB device.
+When a Type-C cable is connected, the USB 2.0 hub is automatically disabled, and the CM4 functions as a USB device.

 You have two options to upload an image to the CM4 module.
 One way is to add a jumper to the eMMC Flash pair in the configuration header and power the board.
 The other way is to press the Flash Mode button while powering on the board, after powering on, you can release the button.